timothypro/chef-devbox-staff/README.md

 This is used to initial the environment

-# make a symblic link to the local
+# make a symbolic link to the local
   example:

 sudo rsync -a /var/www/mgt/devbox/releases/current/htdocs/ /vagrant/htdocs/